-Today, let me give you my “Rulon Rules” to Romanain Deadlift.
+Today, let me give you my “Rulon Rules” to Romanian Deadlift.
 About a month ago, I chatted about deadlifts.
-Romanian Deadlifts (RDL) are a great way to really work the posterior chain, which helps us to move propel forward.
-If we strengthen the posterior chain, this will help us to run faster, which is what we all need heading into our triathlon season.
+Romanian Deadlifts (RDL) are a great way to work the posterior chain, which helps us move forward.
+If we strengthen the posterior chain, this will help us run faster, which we all need heading into our triathlon season.

 What is the difference between a deadlift and a Romanian Deadlift?
-The deadlift is when the athlete starts the movement, by picking the bar up from the ground and brings the bar to their hips.
-The RDL is when the athlete starts the movement at full extension in the hip and lowers it slightly pass the knees.
+The deadlift is when the athlete starts the movement by picking the bar up from the ground and bringing it to their hips.
+The RDL is when the athlete begins the move at full extension in the hip and lowers it slightly past the knees.

 What muscles do RDL’s work?